2025–26 First Professional Football League (Bulgaria)

-The 2025–26 First Professional Football League, also known as efbet League for sponsorship reasons, is the 102nd season of the top division of the Bulgarian football league system, the 78th since a league format was adopted for the national competition of A Group as a top tier of the pyramid, and also the 10th season of the First Professional Football League, which decides the Bulgarian champion.
-The season had began on 18 July 2025 and will end on 29 May 2026.
+The 2025–26 First Professional Football League, also known as efbet League for sponsorship reasons, was the 102nd season of the top division of the Bulgarian football league system, the 78th since a league format was adopted for the national competition of A Group as a top tier of the pyramid, and also the 10th season of the First Professional Football League, which decides the Bulgarian champion.
+The season began on 18 July 2025 and ended on 29 May 2026.

-Ludogorets Razgrad are the 14-time defending champions.
+Ludogorets Razgrad were the 14-time defending champions, but they were unable to defend their title.
+On 2 May 2026, Levski Sofia won their 27th title and first since 2009 with four games to spare after a 1–0 win over local rivals CSKA 1948.

 Overview

 First League will be reduced from 16 to 14 teams in 2026–27, so that the teams placed 14th to 16th in the Relegation round will automatically be relegated to Second League, while the 13th place team will play a promotion/relegation playoff against the 2nd place team from Second League.

 Teams

 As in the last season, 16 teams will compete in the league this year.
 Two teams were promoted from the 2024–25 Second League, and two places are for the winners of the promotion/relegation playoffs.

 The first team to earn promotion from the Second League was Dobrudzha, who mathematically secured a top two finish after winning against Lovech on 11 May.
-Dobrudzha return to the top level after a 22-year absence.
+Dobrudzha returned to the top level after a 22-year absence.

 The second team to earn promotion from the Second League was Montana, who mathematically secured a top two finish after Pirin Blagoevgrad lost to Dobrudzha on 16 May.
-Montana return to the top level after a 4-year absence.
+Montana returned to the top level after a 4-year absence.

 Additionally, Lokomotiv Plovdiv and Botev Vratsa remained in the First League after winning against Marek and Pirin Blagoevgrad, respectively, in the promotion/relegation playoffs.